DaliaBasa/Active-Directory/ActiveDirectory.md

 <img src="PicturesAD/hybridmodel.png" width="600">

 ## Replication
-Replication allows Active Directory infrastructure to work well it must have replication.
+Replication allows Active Directory infrastructure to work well.
 Domain controllers must be provided with changes in the infrastructure.
 The syncing between domain controllers relies on different technologies such as RPC, DNS, LDAP, SMTP, and Kerberos. </br>
 The domain controllers that receives, sends, and stores replication between domains are global catalog domain controllers. </br>
 For replication to occur, domain controllers must be connected one to another through a network, it can be done either through the WAN (inter-site replication) or the LAN (intra-site replication). </br>
 Replication is transferred on the network, and therefore it takes bandwidth.
 This must be taken to consideration, as replication through slow links can consume a large part of the bandwidth.
-To reduce or eliminate replication from happening during work hours it is possible to schedule the replication to certain hours or changing the schedule to occur less often.
+To reduce or eliminate replication from happening during work hours, it's possible to schedule the replication to certain hours or changing the schedule to occur less often.

 ### Site
 A site refers to a geographical location, unlike a domain that represents a logical boundary.
 A site can contain multiple subnets as well as more than one domain.